PRESIDENT

 Elizabeth (Libby) Kemp

 Libby is a watercolour artist and photographer based in Wellington.
-She has over 20 years’ experience working in public sector governance providing support in the areas of governance and strategic management, and board secretariat roles including governance advice, and budgetary reporting advice.
+She has 20 years’ experience working in public sector governance providing support in the areas of governance and strategic management, and board secretariat roles including governance advice, and budgetary reporting advice.
 She is a Bachelor of Business Studies (BBS) Massey University graduate with accounting and contract law qualifications.
 Her interests include art, photography, music, water sports and travel.
 She was the recipient of the 2015 Gordon Harris ‘Innovation in Watercolour’ and other national Watercolour NZ Awards, a finalist in the international Environmental section of the Ireland Photograph of the Year for two years in 2004 and 2005, and travelled to Xiamen, China, to gift a Wellington Photographic Society exhibition to the children of Xiamen Province.
 Libby competed at regional level in squash and in keelboat yacht racing as a member of the Women’s Wellington representative team at the Women’s Keelboat Championships.

 VICE-PRESIDENT